ApplyTagsFromCsvEngine.java

 public static int apply(Path csvFile, List<Path> roots,

-int mismatchLimit, List<SourcePatcher> patchers, PrintWriter log)
+int mismatchLimit, List<SourcePatcher> patchers, PrintWriter log, boolean verbose,

 throws IOException {